 Sport Management, B.S.

 The Bachelor of Science degree program in Sport Management allows students to pursue a broad core program and three areas of specialization: Marketing and Promotion, Management and Administration, and Sport Communication.
 Courses in the core program are interdisciplinary with the Department of Human Performance & Sport Sciences, the School of Business and Economics, and the Department of Mass Communication.
-The program has been approved (accredited) by the Sport Management Program Review Council (SMPRC).
-This council was created by the National Association for Sport and Physical Education (NASPE), and the North American Society for Sport Management (NASSM) to act as an entity that reviews sport management programs.
+The program is a member of the Commission On Sport Management Accreditation (COSMA), which is in the process of getting accreditated.

 It is the mission of the sport management program to prepare students for entry-level positions in the business of sports, such as event facilities/arena management, intercollegiate athletic management, sport organization management, sporting goods sales and management, broadcasting and sport promotions.
 In doing this, we seek to make sure our graduates have the skills that are required to meet the demands of the sport industry.